lamsoa729/BPMSummerSchool/Day8-AdvancedClusterUsage/main.md

 - Each of the run\_slurm\_example[0-N].sh runs a separate configuration
 - These are examples, but you should think about your own batch files/scripts
 - Try it yourself!

+## Summary of Slurm

+- **Always** talk to your mentor about your particular program and its needs and wants!
+- **No really always** make sure you understand what your program needs
+  - Does it run better with more processes or threads?
+  - Does this depend on the paramters controlling my program (*spoiler*: it does)